mjgasior/cracker-mobile/README.md

 For debugger mode on the cell phone, the Google Maps API key is not necessary.
 If you want to create a release of an `.apk` installation file you will need to configure your Google APIs account.
 For this, you can use the setup manual that you can find in [MapView documentaion on Expo](https://docs.expo.io/versions/latest/sdk/map-view/), but as a first step I recommend to _not specify_ application restrictions in credentials section.
 If you do, you might have [a keytool problem](https://stackoverflow.com/questions/6211919/errorkeytool-is-not-recognized-as-an-internal-or-external-command-operable-p) while generating the SHA-1.
 This instruction is based on [a StackOverflow answer](https://stackoverflow.com/questions/57598520/react-native-maps-with-expo).

-**Remember!
-Don't commit your API key!
-Paste it only for release purposes.**

 0. Create Google APIs account.
 1. Create Google Maps API key without application restrictions (leave the default `None` setting).
 2. Copy the `API Key` and paste it into `app.json` into `android` > `config` > `googleMaps` > `apiKey` section as in example: